Exotic pets on the loose - BC SPCA

 Exotic pets on the loose

-But unwanted exotic pets can’t just be dropped off at an animal shelter.
-Many shelters don’t have the facilities or expertise to look after them properly.
+Unlike cats or dogs, exotic pets can’t be brought to just any animal shelter.
+Many shelters don’t have the facilities or expertise necessary to provide for their needs.
 Few rescue groups take in exotic animals, and those that do are often already at capacity.
 The same goes for sanctuaries and refuges.

-With so few options available, some guardians go the “out of sight, out of mind” route: releasing their pet into the wild.
-Sadly, this can have devastating results — for the animal and for the environment.
+With so few options available, some people end up releasing their pets outside.
+Sadly, apart from being illegal, this can have devastating results — for the animal and for the environment.
+It’s a similar story for exotic animals who aren’t released intentionally but manage to escape outdoors.

 Exotic pets can suffer in the wild